The3DP/VerseData-KJV.github.io/README.md

 ---

+## Bible verse for August 24th, 2026 (Matthew 5:39, KJV):
+> ✞ **"But I say unto you, That ye resist not evil:
+> but whosoever shall smite thee on thy right cheek,
+> turn to him the other also."

 ## Bible verse for August 22nd, 2026 (*Proverbs 28:13, KJV*):
 > ✞ **"He who covereth his sins shall not prosper:
 > but whoso confesseth and forsaketh them shall